DraymeM/insect-betyar/README.md

 # React + TypeScript + Vite + TanStack + Bootstrap

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR (Hot Module Replacement), TypeScript for type safety, TanStack (React Query) for data fetching, and Bootstrap for styling.
+It also includes ESLint for code linting and formatting.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

-- Configure the top-level `parserOptions` property like this:
+##Features

+    React: A JavaScript library for building user interfaces.

+    TypeScript: A typed superset of JavaScript for better developer experience.

+    Vite: A fast build tool and development server.

+    TanStack (React Query): A powerful data-fetching library for React.

+    Bootstrap: A popular CSS framework for responsive and mobile-first designs.

+    ESLint: For code linting and maintaining code quality.

 ```js
 export default tseslint.config({